godbout/alfred-airplay/README.md

 # WHAT IS THAT

-Rather than clicking in the menu and choosing your display and blah blah blah, just open [Alfred](https://www.alfredapp.com/), type "aps", choose your display and KABOOM!!!
+Rather than clicking the menu bar and and choosing your display and blah blah blah, just open [Alfred](https://www.alfredapp.com/), type *aps*, choose your display and KABOOM!!!
 Your display is extended to your AirPlay device.

+P.S.
+You can now access your [Sidecar](https://support.apple.com/en-us/HT210380) devices easily with the new *Go to AirPlay Menu* option. 😎️

 # MANDATORY SCREENSHOT